-According to the American Psychiatric Association, Asperger’s is now subsumed with a broader spectrum: autism spectrum disorder.
-Even in APA documentation, Asperger’s is not listed when defining autism spectrum disorder because what is included covers a wide range of developmental issues.
-Unfortunately, many still use the term and still diagnose for clinician coding purposes depending on the severity of the case, many people continue to use the term and diagnose.
+According to the American Psychiatric Association, Asperger’s syndrome is now part of a broader spectrum disorder known as an autism spectrum disorder.
+Even in APA documentation, Asperger’s syndrome is not listed when defining autism spectrum disorder because it encompasses many developmental issues.
+Unfortunately, depending on the severity of the case, many people continue to use the term and diagnose.
 Many people may be perplexed by this.

-Those with Asperger’s disorder generally display severe impairment in social interaction, repetitive patterns of behaviors in interest and activities that completely disturb social and occupational functions.
-People with Asperger’s are capable of functioning in everyday life but tend to be somewhat socially immature, relating better to adults.
+Asperger’s syndrome is characterized by severe impairment in social interaction, repetitive patterns of behavior in areas of interest, and activities that completely disrupt social and occupational functions.
+People with Asperger’s syndrome can function in everyday life but are socially immature and prefer to interact with adults.

-From what studies suggest, some feel that it is cool to be diagnosed with Aperger’s because the label gives the impression of intelligence and ability.
-Famous achievers include Einstein, Bill Gates and Mozart have been thought to have Asperger syndrome, though many cases are not confirmed.
-Celebrities such as James Taylor have been diagnosed and, according to many, they feel that their successes have been a result of their disorder.
+According to studies, some people think it’s cool to be diagnosed with Asperger’s because the label implies intelligence and ability.
+Famous achievers such as Einstein, Bill Gates, and Mozart have all been suspected of having Asperger syndrome, though many cases remain unconfirmed.
+Celebrities such as James Taylor have been diagnosed, and many believe that their success is a result of their disorder.

-How does the change in Asperger’s medical documentation now affect purchasing life insurance?
-Regardless of the manual change, medication for specific behavior disorders are being administered, conversations and diagnostic testing has been conducted and life insurance will be rated for you depending on the severity.
-Most likely, unless other chronic health conditions exist, you will not be declined.
+How does the new Asperger’s medical documentation affect the purchase of life insurance?
+Regardless of the manual change, medication for specific behavioral disorders is being administered, conversations and diagnostic testing have taken place, and you will be rated for life insurance based on the severity.
+Unless you have other chronic health conditions, you will likely not be declined.